 The American Bar Association estimates the cost of pursuing a medical malpractice lawsuit between $50,000 to $500,000.
 Most medical malpractice lawyers use a contingency fee system in which they cover the litigation costs and are repaid if and when a settlement is determined.
 This can significantly reduce financial costs for the plaintiff.

 Research has also shown that without legal representation, a plaintiff is at a significant disadvantage.
 One study estimated that a plaintiff without an attorney has a .01% chance of winning a payout in a medical malpractice lawsuit.

-Working with a medical malpractice lawyer can provide a plaintiff with the necessary legal experience to build a solid case and negotiate with the defendant’s attorney.
+One of our medical malpractice lawyers can help you build a solid case and negotiate with the defendant's attorney.

 How to Find the Best Medical Malpractice Attorney?

-- Does the attorney or law firm have a winning track record for medical malpractice suits?
+- A winning track record for medical malpractice suits